Team,

 Dear Mahesh,

-Before removing name of the employee from the rolls, two things that matter.
-First is whether the misconduct was of severe nature and company authorities lodged FIR against the employee.
+Before removing the name of the employee from the rolls, two things matter.
+First, whether the misconduct was of a severe nature and company authorities lodged an FIR against the employee.
 In that case, you may conduct the domestic enquiry and terminate the services of the employee.

-The second thing is about offence committed in personal life.
-For this the reply is given above.
+The second thing is about an offence committed in personal life.
+For this, the reply is given above.

-Let me compare the incident with the conviction of sitting Chief Minister of one of the states of India.
-Her residence was raided, she was booked for Disproportionate Asset (DA) case.
-She couple of months in the jail as under-trial.
-Nevertheless, she remained in the office of Chief Minister till she was convicted.
-She had resigned only after after the court verdict.
-Therefore, if CM can hold the public office in spite of charges against her then why we should apply lofty standards to the employee of some private company?
+Let me compare the incident with the conviction of the sitting Chief Minister of one of the states of India.
+Her residence was raided, she was booked for a Disproportionate Asset (DA) case.
+She spent a couple of months in jail as an under-trial.
+Nevertheless, she remained in the office of Chief Minister until she was convicted.
+She resigned only after the court verdict.
+Therefore, if the CM can hold the public office despite charges against her, then why should we apply lofty standards to the employees of some private company?
 Will it not be our sanctimoniousness?

 Thanks,